-The Alid volcanic centre consists primarily of rhyolite both as massive and as pumice deposits, olivine basalt, and Red Series sediments (See Figure 3).
+The Alid volcanic centre consists primarily of rhyolite both as massive and as pumice deposits, olivine basalt, and Red Series sediments (Figure 4).
 Volumetrically the rhyolite and olivine basalt are most abundant.
-Although volcanism culminated with fissure flows of basaltic lava on adjacent areas, the youngest eruption on the dome is the rhyolite, which dated for about 33 thousand years.
+Although volcanism culminated with fissure flows of basaltic lava on adjacent areas, the youngest eruption on the dome is the rhyolite, which dated for about 33 thousand years, However the rhyolitic eruption is in phases that lasted 10,000 years.

 Red series sediments are conspicuous at the side and top part of the dome.
 It contains gypsum layers within the bed.
 Shouldering effect of the rhyolite emplacement tilts it at the hillside.
 Olivine basalt occurs mainly at the top of the dome.
 The olivine concentration varies from place to place but is generally present abundantly.
 However weathering is pervasive on olivine.
 Ignimbritic flows are only confined within the caldera for thin circular pattern surrounding the volcanic centre.
 Vitrified flows occur in some places within the rhyolite.
 Thick pumice deposit is the characteristic feature of this dome.
 It extends for about 70 m thick.
 Both white and red collared, and various size fractions occur within the strata.
 Isolated granite boulders are also found elsewhere within this unit.
 Pumice covers the plateau portion of the mountain.
-Roof pendants of kyanite schists expose close to
+Roof pendants of kyanite schists expose close to Illegedi.

-Illegedi.
 Some of the Illegedi geothermal manifestation occurs in this rock type.

-3.3 Geothermal setting
+3.1.2 Geothermal setting

 Hot mineralized fluids discharge from many location within the Alid volcanic centre, of which most of the manifestations discharge boiling fluids that release free gases.
-These manifestations. which are either fumaroles or hot springs, are confined to the northern part of the Alid dome.
+These manifestations, which are either fumaroles or hot springs, are confined to the northern part of the Alid dome.
 In most cases the free gas issues sulphur, as a result it precipitates in the form of sulphosalts.
-Sulphosalts and clays are the main constituents of the The intense of alteration zone. alteration however varies from place to place.
+Sulphosalts and clays are the main constituents of the alteration zone.
+The intense of alteration however varies from place to place.
 Hot springs are more likely to occur where the depth to water table is shallow and subsurface geothermal systems are more likely to be discovered in areas where hot springs are present at the surface.
 Alteration is wide and intensive at Illegedi and Darere (Figure 5).
-Sulphosalts and of various colours clays are conspicuous both of present and old precipitates, of which yellowish colored mainly representing sulphosalts and brown clavs, are abundant.
+Sulphosalts and of various colours clays are conspicuous both of present and old precipitates, of which vellowish colored mainly representing sulphosalts and brown clays, are abundant.
 Emission of gases through fumaroles is intensive and spatially distributed widely along the stream.

-Old silica alterations at places make the rock hardened as clearly observed on Ghinda hill.
-At Illegedi silica emanations on the present sites form salty like features in thin crusts.
-Apart from Sulphosalts, clays and silica precipitates, considerable malachite stains occur at Humbebet manifestation.
-The latter alteration could be of potential target for mineral Geothermal surface exploration. manifestations represented by steaming grounds are abundant in Alid.
+Old silica alterations at places make the rock hardened as clearly observed on At Illegedi silica Ghinda hill. emanations on the present sites form salty like features in thin crusts.
+Apart from Sulphosalts, clays and silica precipitates, considerable malachite stains occur Humbebet at manifestation.
+The latter alteration could be of potential target for mineral exploration.
+Geothermal surface manifestations represented by steaming grounds are abundant in Alid.
 Areas of steaming ground include north of Abakri, parts of Miski Merhada, and Hulma, the northern flank of the dome.
+These places of steaming grounds are safe havens of grasses, where the areas are evergreen.
+Smokes commonly emanate through steam vents, however steaming in other surfaces are also observed.